ycechungAI/moderngl/docs/reference/context.rst

     :param list varyings: A list of varyings.
     :param dict fragment_outputs: A dictionary of fragment outputs.

-.. py:method:: Context.simple_vertex_array

-    Deprecated, use :py:meth:`Context.vertex_array` instead.

-    :param Program program: The program used when rendering.
+.. py:method:: Context.buffer(data = None, reserve: int = 0, dynamic: bool = False) -> Buffer

+    Returns a new :py:class:`Buffer` object.

+    The `data` can be anything supporting the buffer interface.

+    The `data` and `reserve` parameters are mutually exclusive.

-    :param Buffer buffer: The buffer.
+    :param bytes data: Content of the new buffer.
-    :param list attributes: A list of attribute names.
-    :param int index_element_size: byte size of each index element, 1, 2 or 4.
-    :param Buffer index_buffer: An index buffer.
-    :param int mode: The default draw mode (for example: ``TRIANGLES``)
+    :param int reserve: The number of bytes to reserve.

-.. py:method:: Context.vertex_array
+    :param bool dynamic: Treat buffer as dynamic.

+.. py:method:: Context.vertex_array(program: Program, content: list, index_buffer: Buffer = None, index_element_size: int = 4, mode: int = ...) -> VertexArray

-    Create a :py:class:`VertexArray` object.
+    Returns a new :py:class:`VertexArray` object.

-    The vertex array describes how buffers are read by a shader program.
+    A VertexArray describes how buffers are read by a shader program.
+    The content is a list of tuples containing a buffer, a format string and any number of attribute names.
-    We need to supply buffer formats and attributes names.
-The attribute names are defined by the user in the glsl code and can be anything.
+    Attribute names are defined by the user in the Vertex Shader program stage.

+    The default `mode` is :py:attr:`~Context.TRIANGLES`.

     :param Program program: The program used when rendering
     :param list content: A list of (buffer, format, attributes).
 See :ref:`buffer-format-label`.